 In this section, we will examine some of the most common forms of analysis while looking at how you can employ tools in ATLAS.ti to analyze your qualitative data.

-Qualitative research often employs thematic analysis, which is merely a search for commonly occurring themes that appear in the data.
+Qualitative research often employs thematic analysis, which refers to a search for commonly occurring themes that appear in the data.
 The important point of thematic analysis in narrative research is that the themes arise from the data produced by the research participants.
-In other words, the themes in a narrative study are strongly based on how the research participants see them, rather than focusing on how researchers or existing theory see them.
+In other words, the themes in a narrative study are strongly based on how the research participants see them rather than focusing on how researchers or existing theory see them.

-Nonetheless, conducting a thematic analysis in ATLAS.ti is the same regardless of the qualitative research methods employed.
+ATLAS.ti can be used for thematic analysis in any research field or discipline.
 Data in narrative research is summarized through the coding process, where the researcher codes large segments of data with short, descriptive labels that can succinctly describe the data thematically.
 The emerging patterns among occurring codes in the perspectival data thus inform the identification of themes that arise from the collected narratives.

 The search for structure in a narrative is less about what is conveyed in the narrative and more about how the narrative is told.
 The differences in narrative forms ultimately tell us something useful about the meaning-making epistemologies and values of the people telling them and the cultures they inhabit.